johnlimed/audio-host/docs/index.md

 message: Unsupported authencation method
 Check that authentication method is set to bearer

+### AuthorizationError
+status: 401
+User does not have sufficient permissions to access the page or the endpoint.

+### InputError
+status: 400
+If reason is given, it will be included in the error message.
+All error messages start with Input error.

+### UnexpectedServerError
+status: 500
+This is a catch all for unexpected server errors.
+Contact us.

+### UserExistError
+status: 400
+Username taken.
+Create a new user with another username.

 ## Authentication
 Using [argon2](https://github.com/ranisalt/node-argon2)

 ## Endpoints
 ### POST /auth/login